Chapter 3:

 Theo held up his finger.

-“Before anything else, I’m gonna have to ask if you have a change of clothes on you– I don’t reckon you’d like me messing up your car seats. “
+“Before anything else, I’m gonna have to ask if you have a change of clothes on you.
+I don’t reckon you’d like me messing up your car seats. “

-“I have clothes in the trunk– there might be something your size.”
+“I have clothes in the trunk– there might be something your size.” she said, nodding to the car she came in with.

-“Right, ‘might’ as the operative word– excuse me.”
+“Right, ‘might’ as the operative word.
+Excuse me.”

-Luckily for him, or to the credit of the Japanese, there was a shirt and jeans his size stuffed in a duffel bag.
+Luckily for him, or maybe to the woman's credit, there was a shirt and jeans his size stuffed in a duffel bag.
 He did not fail to notice the set of implements that just happened to be useful for breaking and entering, and the big medic bag tucked in between.
-Change of clothes acquired, he made for an alley right by their position, sandwiched between two walls where he could change out of view.

-Raised as he was to the military life, one didn’t get too shy about stripping down in front of others, but he didn’t want to embarrass himself on first contact with the local liaison any more then he already had.
+Raised as he was to the military life, one didn’t get too shy about stripping down in front of others; but he didn’t want to embarrass himself on first contact with the locals any more then he already had.
+He was just about done when he heard Maho call out from the road.

 “I advise you to hurry before we start drawing attention.
 Police radio is talking about the man who fell off the bridge.”